LLNL/axom/src/docs/sphinx/dev_guide/gpu_porting.rst

 Umpire has the concept of "allocators" associated with each `memory resource type`_ (``umpire::resource::MemoryResourceType``)

-To allocate memory on a particular resource, you use the ID associated with the allocator associated with the MemoryResourceType.
+To allocate memory on a particular resource, you use the ID for the allocator associated with the MemoryResourceType.

 You are able to set a default allocator, where all your memory allocations will go on the resource associated with the allocator unless otherwise specified::